 When disasters strike, food aid becomes a lifeline for those affected.
 But it's not just about filling empty stomachs.
 It's about overcoming a crisis.
 Thus, only a balanced and diverse diet that supports overall health and well-being can nourish those in need.
-As challenging as it might be, it is also vital to go beyond basic sustenance.
+As challenging as it might be, it is also vital to go beyond basic sustenance and include diversity in emergency food aid.

 Physical & Mental Well-Being